Skip to main content

 7. Difficulty sleeping

-“Stress and sleep can be a slippery slope,” says Dr. Campbell.
+“Stress and sleep can be a slippery slope,” says Dr. Bailey.
 “Increased adrenaline and cortisol can make you feel too on edge to fall asleep and sleep deprivation can make you more likely to get stressed out.”

 8. Decreased sex drive